SpencerKMedia/our-development-loadout/README.md

-# My Development Loadout
+# Our Development Loadout

-My tools and processes to having a successful development career.
+Our tools and processes to having a successful development career.
 Items listed here consist of IDE's, Extensions, Local Servers, Cloud Servers, etc.

 ## Getting Started